Federal Security Clearance Lawyer Representing Employees and Contractors Nationwide

 Our firm provides nationwide legal representation for all federal security clearance and related matters.
 Contact us today to speak with federal security clearance lawyer Jay Stafford about your needs in any of the following areas:

 Security Clearance Applications

 All individuals seeking federal employment positions or contracts that require access to sensitive information or restricted facilities are required to obtain a security clearance.
 This process typically begins with submitting either the Standard Form 86 Questionnaire for National Security Positions (SF-86) or Electronic Questionnaires for Investigations Processing (e-QIP) to the federal government.

-Submitting a complete and accurate application is critically important, and it is just the first in a series of steps toward obtaining a federal security clearance.
+Submitting a complete and accurate application is critically important, and it is just the first in a series of steps toward obtaining a national security clearance.
 Attorney Jay Stafford can walk you through the entire process and help you proactively address any issues that could jeopardize your application.

 After you submit your security clearance application, the federal government will conduct a background check (assuming your application meets the basic requirements for security clearance eligibility).
 How deep this background check goes depends on the level of security clearance you are seeking.
 In all cases, however, it is important to be prepared and anticipate any potential bars to security clearance the government is likely to uncover.